Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/dmac/src/dmac.rst

    | 111                                              | Peripheral to Peripheral | Destination Peripheral |
    +--------------------------------------------------+--------------------------+------------------------+

 There are currently four transmission directions and two flow controller settings, with a total of eight available configurations.
 There are the following differences between a DMAC acting as a flow controller and a peripheral acting as a flow controller:

-- When the peripheral acts as a flow controller, , and the DMA transfers data according to the peripheral issues a single/burst request;
+- When the peripheral acts as a flow controller, , and the DMA transfers data according to the peripheral issues a single/burst request.

 - When the DMAC acts as a flow controller, all requests from the peripheral will be processed according to the configured requests.

 .. note::
-   The `block_ts` parameters can only be set when the DMAC is used as a flow controller.
+   The `block_ts` parameter can only be set when the DMAC is used as a flow controller.

 Transfer msize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The length of each transaction can be configured.

-- msize > 1 : burst transaction.
+- **msize > 1**: burst transaction

-- msize = 1 : single transaction.
+- **msize = 1**: single transaction

 .. table::
    :width: 100%
-   :widths: auto
+   :widths: 70, 30

    +-------------------------------------------------------+----------------+
    | SRC_MSIZE[2:0]/DEST_MSIZE[2:0] field of CTLx register | Transfer msize |